Pentagram designed the prettiest computer chip you’ve ever seen

 The bright colors, arranged differently on each processor, feel much more human than the standard black or chrome usually found in server farms.
 For Marshall, each box’s distinct design serves another purpose–to help IT engineers identify them.
 In fact, when he was touring server farms to get a sense of where Graphcore’s IPUs would sit, he noticed how the engineers had given server racks names, like Freddie and Bingo, to identify them if a server stopped working.
 Ideally, the differently patterned IPUs will help the engineers who are interacting with them differentiate between each box.

-“It’s like one CP3O, and one R2D2,” says Hudson-Powell.
+“It’s like one C-3PO, and one R2D2,” says Hudson-Powell.
 “You start to have a different relationship with the intelligence within the small box.”